ahbagheri79/rxplugins/README.md

 We welcome contributions from the community to improve this plugin.
 If you find any bugs or have suggestions for enhancements, please feel free to submit a pull request or open an issue on GitHub.

+**Note:** If any modifications are made to this plugin in another repository, the changes must also be applied to the `Beta` directory in this main repository.

 ## License

-This project is licensed under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE) - see the [LICENSE](LICENSE) file for details.